Exercise, fresh air and the freshest produce available are some of the best reasons to grow vegetables

 Drilling holes into a five-gallon bucket and filling it with soil can provide a portable growing pot for a patio.
 Garden centers also sell pouch plants and containers meant to hook on railings or hang from porches.

 Nelson likes to mix flowers and edibles on his 8,000-sq.-ft property.
 In fact, he has no lawn to mow in front of his house as flowers and fruit comprise his yard with mulch among the plants.
+To beautify such spaces one can always hire people from King Green Lawn Care as they can help.

 Gardeners planting directly in urban and suburban soil can obtain a soil analysis for around $15, but Nelson said that produce growing off a plant, such as a pepper, is less likely to become contaminated since plants tend to store contamination in leaves and not the produce.
 Lettuce, cabbage and spinach represent exceptions since humans eat the leaves.